 Community Emergency Response Team

-The CERT Course consists of hybrid training.
-Classes are taught by trained emergency personnel of the Weber Fire District, including firefighters and Emergency Medical Technicians.
-Course topics are: Disaster Preparedness, Fire Suppression, Disaster Medical Operations, Light Search and Rescue, Disaster Psychology and Team Organization, and Terrorism in CERT.
-The ideal class size is 10 or more participants.
-Cost is $35.00 per student which includes instruction, books and equipment.
+The CERT Course follows a hybrid approach, blending training from Weber Fire District's seasoned emergency personnel, including firefighters and Emergency Medical Technicians.
+The curriculum encompasses Disaster Preparedness, Fire Suppression, Disaster Medical Operations, Light Search and Rescue, Disaster Psychology and Team Organization, and Terrorism awareness.

-For local information or how to become a member of you local area C.E.R.T. please contact:
+For more information or become a member of your local area C.E.R.T. please contact:

 Barry Locke, Driver/Engineer